Discounted Business Class Tickets to Guangzhou

 Metro trains also offer convenient ground transportation from the airport to Yuexiu.
 Yuexiu covers much of Guangzhou’s downtown, so Metro Line 3 again links the airport to major Yuexiu attractions.
 Some of these landmarks include:

-Fascinating Day Trips with Guangzhou First Class Deals
+Fascinating Day Trips with Guangzhou Business Class Deals